 Star Wars Weekly #1 was published on 8 February 1978.
 It came with a free cut-out X-Wing Fighter.
 The artwork is credited to Howard Chaykin and Tom Palmer – see photo above.

-The ramaining pictures are random covers I’ve scanned from my collection to hopefully show a broad range of the art teams behind these works.
-Featured artwork comes from Carmine infantino, Frank Springer, Gene Day, Pablo Marcos, Michael Golden and Terry Austin.
+The remaining pictures are random covers I’ve scanned from my collection to hopefully show a broad range of the art teams behind these works.
+Featured artwork comes from Carmine infantino, Frank Springer, Gene Day, Pablo Marcos, Michael Golden, Terry Austin and others.

 Star Wars Weekly N° 65.
 May 23.
 1979.
 Artwork by Frank Springer.
 A somewhat grisly cover!
 Judging by the expressions on the faces of Han and Chewie I think they agree.
 Death by Stone Mites can never be pleasant.

 Star Wars Weekly N° 66.
 May 30.
 1979.
 The follow-up to issue 65 and another Frank Springer cover featuring Han and Chewie in combat.

 Star Wars Weekly N° 70.
 June 27.
 1979.
 This cover is credited to Carmine Infantino and Gene Day and features Princess Leia battling alone on the factory planet Metalorn.

 Star Wars Weekly N° 79.
 Aug 29.
 1979.
 I like the ‘psychedelic’ feel to this cover featuring a training Luke, R2-D2 and the Millenium Falcon in the background and the sinister brothers Tagge in the foreground.
 This is another Infantino / Day cover.

 Star Wars Weekly N° 96.
 Dec 26.
 1979.
 It’s Han and Chewie again.
 For the artwork Infantino is joined by Pablo Marcos.